-10.3.6 Approach Flow Scenarios relevant to the St Lucia/Mmfolozi Estuarine Lake System information gaps need to guide the assessment of condition and management actions.
+10.3.6 Approach: Flow Scenarios relevant to the St Lucia/Mmfolozi Estuarine Lake System

+The St Lucia/uMfolozi PES was not updated as part of this study as there was no new investment in the surveying and monitoring of the Greater St Lucia Estuarine Lake system.
+Funds are at present being secured by iSimangaliso Wetland Park to address this critical information gaps needed to guide the assessment of condition and management actions.
 In 2016 the St Lucia/uMfolozi PES was estimated as a D (DWS, 2016) and this will form the basis of the classification process.
-However, based on measurements and photographic imagery provided to the St Lucia Estuary Task Team over the last two years the various abiotic and biotic components of the system are likely varying between D and E Category due to flow reduction, reduced connectivity, high sediment input (especially from the uMfolozi River), nutrient pollution (with a focus on the uMfolozi and Mkuze rivers), artificial breaching, illegal catches (gill netting), and significant land-use change in the flood plain of the larger system.
-The system is currently on a trajectory of change, i.e. condition not stable, and while the mouth have been open for an extended period, little salt water has entered the system and significant deposits of fine muds/silts have formed in The Narrows.
-Some of the elements of the estuary ecosystem that have been negatively affected include: physical habitat (significant increase in fine sediments in The Narrows), water quality (low salinity and high turbidity); macrophytes (die-off of mangroves), invertebrates and fish (dominated by freshwater species) (issues raised in St Lucia Task Team discussions).
+However, based on measurements and photographic imagery provided to the St Lucia Estuary Task Team over the last two years, the various abiotic and biotic components of the system are likely varying between a D and E Category due to flow reduction, reduced connectivity, high sediment input (especially from the uMfolozi River), nutrient pollution (with a focus on the uMfolozi and Mkuze rivers), artificial breaching, illegal catches (gill netting), and significant land-use change in the flood plain of the larger system.
+The system is currently on a trajectory of change, i.e. condition not stable, and while the mouth has been open for an extended period, little salt water has entered the system and significant deposits of fine muds/silts have formed in The Narrows.
+Some of the elements of the estuary ecosystem that have been negatively affected include: physical habitat (significant increase in fine sediments in The Narrows), water quality (low salinity and high turbidity); macrophytes (dieoff of mangroves), invertebrates and fish (dominated by freshwater species) (issues raised in St Lucia Task Team discussions).